Billaferd/QuantumNexus/Card Creation Guidelines.md

 1. Allocate Domain Points: Determine how many to allocate to each domain: Technology, Magic, Psionics, and Divinity.
 These points reflect the card's thematic and mechanical qualities.
 Keep in mind that each domain point contributes to the CP cost.
 2. Determine CP Contribution: Understand that each Domain Point allocated to a card adds to its CP cost.
 The specific CP contribution for each Domain Point can vary but typically falls within the range of 2 to 4 CP.
 This contribution reflects the card's specialization in a particular domain.
 For example, if a card has two domain points it would have somewhere between 4 and 8 CP.
 3. The actual point value would be up to the designer, but should fall within the values that are calculated in the step above.
 If in doubt, simply pick a random number within the range of 2 to 4 and multiply by the total number of domain points.
+4. The derived cost must be balanced by the cost for stats and abilities. `Domain Points * modifier = Attack + Defense + Abilities + Range`.

 ## Disciplines